-- Technical information Details on every aspect of your system, including hardware specifications. - Self-diagnostic tools A system-specific troubleshooting application for resolving many computer-related issues by following interactive flowcharts. - Drivers, files, and utilities The latest drivers and basic input/output system (BIOS) updates to keep your system functioning at its best. - Component support Technical information, documentation, and troubleshooting tips for different system components. - Online communications center Tool for submitting requests for both technical and nontechnical information on Dell products.
+- Technical information Details on every aspect of your system, including hardware specifications. - Self-diagnostic tool A system-specific troubleshooting application for resolving many computer-related issues by following interactive flowcharts. - Drivers, files, and utilities The latest drivers and basic input/output system (BIOS) updates to keep your system functioning at its best. - Component support Technical information, documentation, and troubleshooting tips for different system components. - Online Communications Center Tool for submitting requests for both technical and non-technical information on Dell products.
 Avoid telephone delays by receiving an e-mail response to your request for information if your computer is not functioning properly or if you have questions regarding your computer's hardware or operation.

-You can contact Dell electronically using the following addresses:
+Dell can be accessed electronically using the following addresses: